-Pracinostat has demonstrated clinical evidence of single-agent activity, including two complete responses out of 14 patients (14%) with acute myeloid leukemia (AML) in a Phase I dose-escalation study.
+Pracinostat has demonstrated clinical evidence of single-agent activity in patients with AML and myelofibrosis.
+In a Phase I dose-escalation study, two out of 14 evaluable patients with AML (14%) achieved a complete remission (CR) lasting for more than 206 and 362 days, respectively.
 The results from this study were presented at the American Society of Hematology Annual Meeting in December 2010.
-In addition, data from a Phase II clinical trial of Pracinostat showed that eight out of 22 patients patients (36%) with intermediate or high-risk myelofibrosis experienced a clinical improvement, including two patients with anemia response and six patients with spleen size reduction.
+In addition, data from a Phase II clinical trial of Pracinostat showed that eight out of 22 patients with intermediate or high-risk myelofibrosis (36%) demonstrated a clinical response, including two patients showing a clinical improvement (anemia response) and six patients experiencing some reduction in splenomegaly.
 These results were published in the September 2012 issue of Leukemia Research.

 We own exclusive worldwide rights to all of our drug candidates, including Pracinostat.